 Catching Some Waves!

 On the day Yutng and I were there, the waves at Duli Beach were pretty quiet.
-The day before had apparently been pretty sweet (of course), but like any surf spot, the waves can be hit and miss.
+The day before had apparently been pretty sweet (of course), but like any surf spot, the waves can be hit or miss.